Prince William And Kate’s Visit To Paris: An Embarrassing Last Resort

 As quoted by Forbes, “The Cambridges are a powerful weapon in Britain’s diplomatic arsenal, and that along with their charm, glamour and immense global popularity…”

-Therefore, it comes as a little surprise that the Foreign Affairs Office would use the powerful people as a means to promote Anglo-French relations ahead of the signing of article 50.
-An embarrassing last resort but could definitely help achieve their goal.
+Therefore, it comes as a little surprise that Foreign Affairs Office would use to powerful people as a means to promote Anglo-French relations ahead of the signing of article 50.
+An embarrassing last resort, but could definitely help achieve their goal.

-An article from newspaper Le Point read, “London has recruited the royal family in its diplomatic offensive to negotiate the best possible exit from the E.U.
+An article from Newspaper Le Point read, “London has recruited the royal family in its diplomatic offensive to negotiate the best possible exit from the E.U.
 The British government certainly has the habit of using the Windsors’ assistance when the United Kingdom has problems to oil bilateral relations with other countries.”

 The two-day tour is purely diplomatic in its intentions